 Freelancer from a tax purview

-When you earn from an intellectual or manual skill, your income is qualified as Profits & Gains of Business & Profession.
+When you earn from an intellectual or manual skill, your income comes under Profits & Gains of Business & Profession.
 From a tax perspective, you have to think of yourself as a businessperson.
 You have clients the way a business has customers and you have to pay taxes on the income earned from different clients.
 A list of professionals that qualify as freelancers is detailed here.

 TDS is deducted from your payment

-Every professional services that are rendered by you are subject to 10% tax deducted from source.
-You can claim TDS refund as well, just the way your salaried friends do.
-To read more about how to claim and check your TDS refund, click here.
+Every professional service rendered by you is subject to 10% TDS (Tax Deducted from Source) under Section 194J of the Income Tax Act.
+You can claim a refund of TDS as well, just the way your salaried friends do.
+To read more about how to claim and check your TDS refund, click here

 Claiming expenses reduces tax liability

-The expenses that you incur towards your work can be claimed to reduce your income and tax on it.
-The expenses that you can claim come under the heads of rent, repairs, depreciation, office expenses, traveling expenses and even meal, entertainment and hospitality expenses.
+You may claim the expenses you incur towards your work to reduce your tax outgo.
+These expenses come under the heads of rent, repairs, depreciation, office expenses, travelling expenses and even meal, entertainment and hospitality expenses.
 Each of these heads have been further explained here.

 The ITR-4 form applies to you

-The income tax form that freelancers and consultants are required to fill out and submit is ITR-4 and Section 194J is the part of the Income Tax Act that mandates deduction of TDS from payments made for professional services.
-From AY 17-18 (FY 16-17), professional can opt for presumptive taxation and declare 50% of their gross receipts as their income by filing ITR-4.
+The income tax form that freelancers and consultants need to fill out and submit is either ITR-3 or ITR-4.
+ITR-3 applies to income from business or profession.
+From AY 2017-18 (FY 2016-17), professional can opt for presumptive taxation and declare 50% of their gross receipts as their income by filing ITR-4.